T3Voila/templavoilaplus/Documentation/CaseTemplatingApiForUseInPlugins/GettingTheValueOfThePluginFlexformField/Index.rst

 - Line 9 sees in that value is an integer - which means it points to a Template Object record “uid”

-- In line 10 we create an instance of the “\Ppi\TemplaVoilaPlus\Domain\Model\HtmlMarkup::class” class which will be our API for merging our  *data* from mininews with the  *template* from the Template Object record.
+- In line 10 we create an instance of the “\Tvp\TemplaVoilaPlus\Domain\Model\HtmlMarkup::class” class which will be our API for merging our  *data* from mininews with the  *template* from the Template Object record.